 1 male gunned down

 1 male gets a bladed police baton through the throat

 1 male beaten with police baton and impaled on crane hook

-1 male ran over by car
+1 male ran over with a car

 1 female had her neck broken

 6 males and 1 female gunned down with automatic rifle

 A number of law enforcers presumably shot offscreen